loveencounterflow/coffee-script/README.md

 conservative with features (which is understandable when your aim is to build the fastest *and* the most compatible JavaScript engine).

+## TL;DR

+The impatient may want to scroll down to the section on [Suspension](#suspension), where i demonstrate how to write serialized asynchronous function calls.

-## So what is this Yield All About?
+## So What is this Yield All About?

 If you have never programmed with iterators and generators, you may imagine as a 'resumable return' for starters.
 For the more technically oriented,